 One of the most impressive facts about impalas is their incredible ability to jump.
 These antelopes can leap up to 10 feet high and cover 33 feet in a single bound.
-This agility isn’t just for show – it helps them escape predators like cheetahs and leopards.
+This agility isn’t just for show; it helps them escape predators like cheetahs and leopards.
 When threatened, impalas often zigzag while leaping, making it difficult for predators to predict their next move.
-They might not get as much attention as lions or elephants, but they are full of surprises.
+They might not get as much attention as lions, but they are full of surprises.
 Let’s explore some truly fascinating facts about impalas that will make you see them in a whole new light.

-1. They’re Built for Both Speed and Grace
+1. They Are Built for Both Speed and Grace

 2. Impalas Have a Built-In Alarm System